List of recurring The Simpsons characters: Dewey Largo

-Dewey Largo (voiced by Harry Shearer) is the music teacher, whom Lisa credited with proving that any piece of music could have the soul sucked out of it.
+Deward "Dewey" Largo (voiced by Harry Shearer) is the music teacher, whom Lisa credited with proving that any piece of music could have the soul sucked out of it.
 Like most of the staff of Springfield Elementary, Largo has long since lost all passion for his job as conductor, and cares little for creativity or music anymore.
 He is always seen in the opening sequence, teaching his class and throwing Lisa out of his band class when she plays a tune on her saxophone.
 His last name, Largo, is also an Italian word for a slow, broad, musical tempo, likely a reference to the fact that he can make any piece of music uninteresting.
 He is a lover of the music of John Philip Sousa, and is incredulous when Lisa suggests the school band plays something different.
 However, he does seem to have some appreciation for Lisa's musical talent, as shown when he advises his replacement to "just teach the one with the starfish head, and you'll be okay".

 He has not played a large role in the series, but was originally intended to be an uptight foil for Lisa and her non-conformist ways.
 After the first few seasons, Mr. Largo was rarely seen.
 However, he has since resurfaced as a recurring character in the seventeenth season, making appearances in several episodes after.
 In the episode "Homer's Paternity Coot", it is revealed that Largo was accepted to the Juilliard School, but never got the letter as it was frozen atop Mount Springfield.
 He ended up at Springfield Elementary instead.
-In season 22's Elementary School Musical, after attending a performing arts camp, Lisa is warned by Mr Largo that he also attended one as a child, and that they just "fill your head with sugarcandy dreams that can't come true."
+In season 22's "Elementary School Musical", after attending a performing arts camp, Lisa is warned by Mr Largo that he also attended one as a child, and that they just "fill your head with sugarcandy dreams that can't come true."
 A recurring gag since the 17th-season episode "See Homer Run", are allusions that Largo is gay.
 The 22nd-season episode "Flaming Moe" confirmed that Largo is gay and in a relationship with an older man, also named Dewey.
 In "Eeny Teeny Maya Moe", Dr. Nick mistakenly makes Mr Largo shorter, instead of Moe.
 It is implied Dr. Nick was about to give Moe the sex-change operation that was originally meant for Largo, as he is heard to cry: "I look nothing like Julie Newmar!".
-My Fair Laddy reveals that he is considered the second least important employee of the school after Willie, as he is demoted to groundskeeper after Willie leaves.
+The 30th-season episode "Girl's in the Band" depicts him with a partner named Geoffrey, who appears alongside him in subsequent episodes.
+"My Fair Laddy" reveals that he is considered the second least important employee of the school after Willie, as he is demoted to groundskeeper after Willie leaves.